San1357/Python_Program/README.md

 # Python_Program
-Here I was  Practiced all the basic  programme related to Python
+Here I was  Practicing all the basic  programme related to Python .

 ##In that i tried to explain the code in simple language with the help of COmment that actuatlly what that code do or what not